Blackie2006/Blackie2006/README.md

 - 👋 Hi, I’m @Blackie2006 [petname for my first laptop]
-- 👀 I’m interested in rejuvinating myself
+- 👀 I’m interested in reinventing myself
 - 🌱 I’m currently learning more about coding and scripts
 - 💞️ I’m looking to collaborate on how to regain control of my devices
 - 📫 How to reach me .. leave a message :)